-- How to enter self-clean mode
+- Enter self-clean mode

 - Wall Oven will not enter self-clean mode